 thrombopoietin receptor agonists

-Treatment of thrombocytopenia in patients with chronic liver disease who are scheduled to undergo a medical or dental procedure.
+Treatment of thrombocytopenia in patients with chronic liver disease who are scheduled to undergo a procedure.

 Use Cautiously in: